Does Goat Milk Soap Go Bad?

 "I love the Oatmeal Milk & Honey.
 So smooth and smells awesome" - Karen R.

-It's possible because properly made goat milk soap does not go bad.
-It will not spoil.
-And it will not expire.
-Instead, goat milk soap actually gets better as it ages.
+That is because properly made goat milk soap does not go bad.
+It doesn’t spoil, and will not expire.
+Quite to the contrary goat milk soap can actually get better with age.

-Because one of the main ingredients in goat milk soap is (obviously) goat milk, it's easy to think that the milk could spoil and ruin the soap.
+Because one of the main ingredients in goat milk soap is (obviously) goat milk, it is easy to think that the milk could spoil and ruin the soap.

-But the beauty of the saponification (soapmaking) reaction, is that it actually converts the milk molecules into soap.
-Which means there is no "milk" actually left - it has all been turned into soap.
+But the beauty of the saponification reaction is that it converts the milk molecules into soap.
+This means there is no ‘milk’ in its true, expirable-sense left, with it all being turned into soap.
+All that is left of the milk after saponification is the awesome molecular benefits that the milk compound held before the process started.

 Pouring goat milk soap into molds